Skip to content

 KinD cluster#

 EDA is a set of containerized applications that are meant to run in a Kubernetes cluster.
-EDA Playground uses Kubernetes-in-Docker project, a.k.a kind, to setup a local k8s cluster.
+Try EDA setup uses Kubernetes-in-Docker project, a.k.a kind, to setup a local k8s cluster3.

 Already have a cluster?

-If cluster installation succeeds without errors you should be able to verify that a one-node cluster is running with:
+The make try-eda step will setup the KinD cluster automatically for you and you should be able to verify that a one-node cluster is running with:

 kubectl get nodes #(1)!

-1. kubectl is also installed during the make download-tools step.
+1. kubectl is also installed during the make download-tools step; you will find the binary in the ./tools directory.

 NAME STATUS ROLES AGE VERSION